Rodemfr/MicronetToNMEA/doc/user_manual/user_manual.md

 voltage between 11V and 15V.
 In that case, you will need a voltage regulator or a DC-DC converter which will be used to produce a stable 5V for the system.
-This 5V source can then be connected to the Vin pin of Teensy 3.5.
+This 5V source can then be connected to the Vin pin of Teensy.
 The on-board regulator will then produce 3.3V from this input.
 When Vin pin is connected to an external source of power, you must not connect an USB cable to avoid short circuit between Vin and Vusb which are connected together on Teensy by default.
 The Vin pin can handle voltages from 3.6 to 6V but it is strongly recommended to use 5V here.
-This way, if you accidentally connect a USB cable while powering Vin, there will be no short circuit.
+This way, if you accidentally connect a USB cable while powering Vin, there will be no heavy short circuit.

 ![Powering Teensy with a DC-DC converter](MicronetToNMEA_DC_Power.png)